bergsans/archaize-js/text/3_why_understanding_compilers_matter.md

 Do It Yourself.

-To me, this  means that you must acquire  both a theoretical understanding  of the  subject  matter as  well,  as do  the required programming.
+To me, this  means that you must acquire  both a theoretical understanding  of  the  subject  matter as  well  as do  the required programming.
 Otherwise, you'll fumble in  the dark and can't communicate what you do; I would even say that you don't know what you're doing - theory matters.